crate/crate/blackbox/docs/enterprise/index.rst

 Feature List
 ============

-When you first download CrateDB, the :ref:`license.enterprise
-<conf-node-enterprise-license>` setting is set to ``true`` and the following
-enterprise features are enabled:

 - :ref:`administration_user_management`: manage multiple database users
 - :ref:`administration-privileges`: configure user privileges
 - :ref:`admin_auth`: manage your database with authentication, and